Get,

 • Increase pressure within the stomach

-So can antibiotics cause heartburn?
-The use of antibiotics can lead to heartburn in some cases.
-While not a frequent occurrence, certain antibiotics can potentially disrupt the natural balance of gut bacteria, which might result in gastrointestinal issues, including heartburn.
-Here are some antibiotics’ digestive side effects:
+• The use of antibiotics can lead to heartburn in some cases.
+While not a frequent occurrence, certain antibiotics which disrupt the natural balance of gut bacteria, might result in gastrointestinal issues, including heartburn.
+Moreover, some antibiotics like tetracyclines or macrolides can irritate the gastric lining.
+In response, the glands in the stomach secrete more acid.
+This acid can lead to greater reflux of food and acid into the oesophagus, causing heartburn.

 • Nausea and vomiting